richafnu/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 1. Select the **Configuration** symbol on your admin dashboard and then select **Distribution Lists**.
 2. Select **+ New Distribution List**.
-3. Name your new list by using the **pencil symbol** to deleted the *Untitled* content.
+3. Name your new list by using the **pencil symbol** to delete the *Untitled* content.
 Let's follow an example that creates a program titled **30-day Onboarding Distribution List**.
 4. Select **Add/Edit Employees**.

    :::image type="content" source="../../media/glint/setup/elc-30-day.png" alt-text="Screenshot of creating a 30-day Onboarding Distribution List setup.":::